Americans for Limited Government launches WhiteHouse.gov petition to hold China accountable for virus

 ###

-Dec.
-6, 2019, Fairfax, Va.—Americans for Limited Government President Rick Manning today issued the following statement on the latest jobs report:
+April 16, 2020, Fairfax, Va.—Americans for Limited Government President Rick Manning today issued the following statement reacting to the latest initial unemployment claims:

 Interview Availability: Please contact Americans for Limited Government at 703-383-0880 ext.
 1 or at media@limitgov.org.